carloszan/blog/content/posts/how-i-am-building-a-twitter-clone.md

 # Requirements

-- Frontend app and/or mobile app must be done.
+- Frontend app and/or mobile app must be ready.
 	- I will only work with the backend stuff.
 - Start simple and complex later.
 - Fully functional in the end with CI/CD.